 Every spring, our community offers scholarships to graduating seniors.
 Scholarship applications are due, unless otherwise notes on the application, no later than March 27, 2015.
 Please follow the submission instructions indicated on each application.

 Students may apply for the following local scholarships by completing the Farmington Public Schools Local Scholarship Common Application.
 Students must submit the common application and supporting documents directly to their school’s Counseling Office.
 FPS Common Application

-- Farmington Education Association Scholarship – up to $1000 awarded
+- Farmington Education Association Scholarship – four up to $1000 awarded

 - Farmington Area Senior Scholarship – three $1000 awards